lalitsachan/text-courses/README.md

 As the last section of machine learning fundamentals , it has two goals: 1: bring everything that we have studied so far together to build our first few models.
 2: to get you acquanted with the machinery and processes which exists in `sklearn` and elsewhere to help you build your solution.
 What you learn here can be seamlessely used when we move to more advanced algorithms later on.

+## Some Thoughts on How to learn for aspiring learners

+* Learning is almost never linear.
+Meaning, things will not make sense to you in same sequence in which you are reading them.
+Some concepts will click, many at times when you are reading something entirely different.
+Give yourself that time, be patient.
+Go through ideas and lessons multiple times.
+* When you go through something second time, it makes more sense because you have gathered more context and it becomes easier to connect the dots.
+Lesson here is that, don't get hung up on one point if  it doesn't make sense.
+Go through the entire chapter and its quite possible that with greater context; you'll be able to connect the dots better.
+* There is absolutely no other way to learn programming than to code yourself .
+You'll never learn programming by just reading a book or just watching a video .
+* While programming, if you remember syntax, it enables you to be faster while you code.
+But mugging up syntax is not the goal of learning to program.
+Syntax is something that you'll start to retain more and more of, as and when you spend more and more time coding.
+Focus more on logic of things .
+* Any programming language has an overall theme for doing things in a certain way.
+Don't get too hung up on why it doesn't behave in exactly the same way you expected it to.
+Especially when you are at the very beginning of your learning to program curve; its ok to accept few things as `it is the way it is`
+* Many chapters will be mathematically heavy , most of the time it'll be difficult to get it all in one go.
+Keep in mind that, if you understand the mathematics, it makes you more confident as a data scientist .
+But it's **<u>not</u>** absolutely pivotal in you solving the problem using programming concept that you learn.
+Many seasoned data scientists in industry do not fully understand everything which goes under the hood.
+Don't let that become a hurdle point for you.
+But make sure that you keep on coming back to fundamentals until they make sense to you, dont abandon this effort.
+* Make your own notes , despite having all this material given to you.
+Making your own notes is one very efficient way for your brain to retain the concepts that you are going through .

+Good luck with all the learning , and let us know if you find any issues or have any suggestions